tangentsoft/pidp8i/HACKERS.md

       arrow 50%
 RESF: file "Resolved ticket" fit
       arrow same
-END:  oval "END"
+      oval "END"

-      line from 0.3<FR.ne,FR.se> right even with 0.25 right of DC.e then up even with DC.e then to DC.e ->
+      line from 0.3<FR.ne,FR.se> right even with 0.25 right of DC.e then \
+          up even with DC.e then to DC.e ->

       line from NEW.w left 0.5 then down even with REJ.w then to REJ.w ->